sagify

 -

-Then, make sure to configure your AWS account by following the instructions at section Configure AWS Account
+Make sure to configure your AWS account by following the instructions at section Configure AWS Account

 -